-So for example, you may want to get fit in 2018.
+So for example, you may want to get fit this year.
 If you’ve not exercised before then heading out for a 5k on New Year’s day probably isn’t the brightest idea.
 But a walk is a good idea.
 And incorporating a new habit into your daily routine is a lot more achievable than all of a sudden putting pressure on yourself to run a marathon.

 I think half the problem with change is actually taking that first step into the unknown.
 Once you’re past that hurdle, the change becomes normal and then routine.